CamiloGTR/awesome-software-for-students/README.md

 * [ImageJ](https://imagej.net/Welcome) - An image processing program designed for scientific multidimensional images.
 * [Aegisub ](http://www.aegisub.org/) - A  tool for creating and modifying subtitles.
 * [AnySoftKeyboard](https://github.com/AnySoftKeyboard/AnySoftKeyboard) ⭐ - An Android keyboard, similar to Gboard, but without the part that collects your typing to "improve your experience"
+* [Alternativeto](https://alternativeto.net/) - A community that allows to search for alternatives to different apps.
+It's people-oriented, so you have some feedback related to the alternatives.

 ## Contribute
 Contributions welcome!
 Read [the contribution guidelines first](https://github.com/CamiloGTR/School-Software/blob/master/contributing.md).